Table of Contents

 According to some sources, Ra emerged at the dawn of creation from Nun, a motionless and infinite body of water, and was self-created.
 Other sources have stated that the gods Amun and Ptah created him.
 In other myths, however, he was the son of the goddess Neith and of Khnum.

 Ra’s Role in Egyptian Mythology

 Ra traveled across the sky on his solar boat, fulfilling his duty as the sun.
 In some other myths, he traveled across Nut, goddess of the sky, who swallowed him every night for him to be reborn from her the next day.
 This symbolized the continuous cycle of day and night.

-However, with the Roman conquest of Egypt in 30 B.C.E., Ra’s power and veneration began to decline.
+It was only with the Roman conquest of Egypt in 30 B.C.E. that Ra’s power and veneration began to decline.

 Ra was also the father of Maat, the goddess of justice and righteousness.
 Since Ra was the god of order, some sources have stated that Maat was his favorite daughter.
 She had to do with the judging of the souls in the underworld.

 After Ra emerged from Nun, there was nothing in the world.
 His son Shu was the god of the air, and his daughter Tefnut, the goddess of moisture.
 From them sprang Geb, the god of the earth, and Nut, the goddess of the sky.
 Ra continued ruling over the world and creating elements and parts of it.